octo-topi/blog-staging/README.md

 #### Publish

 Publish.

-Check URL and preview rendering in welcome page.
+Check URL and preview rendering in [home page](https://blog.octo.com/).

-Add `published` tag.
+Add `published` tag to the pull request.

+Notify :
+- OCTO by Mattermost
+- everyone else by Twitter.

-Have a cup of tea and relax, you've done well.
+Have a cup of tea and relax, you've done well !

 ## Monitor